bharathhc/Simple_Spark_DDOS_Detector/README.md

 # Solution:

-Assuming at a given second a botnet sends more than a threshold number of requests, all IP addresses sending more that threshold number of requests per second will be marked as suspicious botnet attack.
+Assuming at a given instance of time a botnet sends more than a threshold number of requests, all IP addresses sending more that threshold number of requests at an instance will be marked as suspicious botnet attack.
 Example - A machine 155.157.240.217 sends request at [25/May/2015:23:11:15 +0000] more than threshold number of times.
 This system will detect it as botnet attack.

+# Technologies Used:
+Spark 2.4.4
+Kafka 2.6.0
+Python 3.7

+# Steps:

+For Windows:

+1. Start Zookeeper: `%KAFKA_HOME%\bin\windows\zookeeper-server-start.bat %KAFKA_HOME%\config\zookeeper.properties`

+2. Start Kafka: `%KAFKA_HOME%\bin\windows\kafka-server-start.bat %KAFKA_HOME%\config\server.properties`

+3. Start a Kafka Topic: `%KAFKA_HOME%\bin\windows\kafka-topics.bat --create --topic DDOS --bootstrap-server localhost:9092`

+4. Start a Kafka Producer to ingest data to a topic: `%KAFKA_HOME%\bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic DDOS < apache_logs.txt`
+OR run `python src/main/python/python_kafka_producer.py` to read the file and ingest the contents to Kafka Topic

+5. Run the command `spark2-submit --master local[*] --jars kafka-clients-0.10.1.0.jar,spark-sql-kafka-0-10_2.11-2.4.4.jar stream_kafka_consumer.py`

+# Apache log message format

+`200.4.91.190 - - [25/May/2015:23:11:15 +0000] "GET / HTTP/1.0" 200 3557 "-" "Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1)"`
+For more information please read [apache log format](http://httpd.apache.org/docs/current/mod/mod_log_config.html)